We’re constantly being told by TED Talks, life coaches, career advice blogs and entrepreneurs to get a mentor.

 Finding a mentor feels like you’re asking for a lot.
 You’re asking somebody who is busy and successful, to give up their time, for free, to help you.
 It’s easy to feel slightly powerless in this dynamic, as you’re wholly dependent on the goodwill of others.

-However, this is not a good position to seek a mentor from.
+However, this is not a good position to find a mentor from.
 Instead, you must be hungry to learn and committed to your own success.
 Your personal and career development doesn’t start when you get a mentor, that’s something you have to own and the mentoring will come more naturally.

 Be the person that somebody wants to mentor.
 Make a conscious effort to know exactly what you want, put yourself out there, and work hard to attract this high-level help and support.